nsshommo/jaycuthrell.github.io/disclosure/index.md

 ---
 layout: index
 title: Disclosure
-date: 2015-01-11
+date: 2015-02-28
 ---

-As of this update there are approximately 26,400 results on Google when you search for the phrase "Declaration of conflicting interest".
+As of this update there are approximately 25,900 results on Google when you search for the phrase "Declaration of conflicting interest".

 <blockquote class="twitter-tweet" lang="en"><p>Watch this space... <a href="http://t.co/rdwnPXEda5">pic.twitter.com/rdwnPXEda5</a></p>&mdash; Jay Cuthrell (@JayCuthrell) <a href="https://twitter.com/JayCuthrell/status/554411597511135234">January 11, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Here are my disclosures that I make reasonable attempts to keep current.
-While I do not maintain an exhausive list of online presences here I will make reasonable attempts to link to this disclosure when the UI/UX of a given service permits.
+While I do not maintain an exhausive list of online presences here I will make reasonable attempts to link to this disclosure when the UI/UX of a given service permits or I will state that the opinions shared on those third party services are solely mine.

 In general, the words, images, or what can be summed up as a variety of purposeful output found at this website and elsewhere on the Internets are my opinions.
 These momentary captures of the vortex of consciousness and mutable communications reflect my opinions and not those of anything or anyone else.
 That’s what many folks like to call a disclaimer.
 This disclaimer is mine.
 It’s pretty fancy if I do say so myself.
 Which I just did.